Yes, you can get solar panels on finance in the UK.

 How does solar panel finance work?

-the total installation price
+the total installation cost

 whether you pay a deposit

-the loan term you choose
+the repayment term you choose

 the APR offered by the lender